opencost/opencost-website/docs/install.md

 ## Prerequisites: Prometheus

-Opencost relies on metrics scraped by Prometheus.
+OpenCost relies on metrics scraped by Prometheus.
 For express installation of Prometheus use the following command:

 ```sh
 helm install my-prometheus --repo https://prometheus-community.github.io/helm-charts prometheus \